 Tour includes lunch with local family in Khinalug

-What You Can Expect: Discover Azerbaijan’s country side on a day trip to Khinalug that travels through changing landscape from below sea level up to 2360m altitude.
-You will also experience coexistence of communities, though in a separate settlements, Shiites, Sunnis and Jews in Guba on a walking tour and distinct life style of Khinalug people.
-Meanwhile you will taste local cuisine (lunch in Khinalug) and Guba pakhlava.
-In Khinalug, you will also have chance to do a short hiking to hills in close vicinity of Khinalug to have bird-eye view of the village.
+Discover Azerbaijan’s countryside on a day trip to Khinalug that travels through changing landscapes from below sea level up to 2360m altitude.
+You will also experience the coexistence of communities, though in a separate settlement, Shiites, Sunnis and Jews in Guba on a walking tour and the distinct lifestyle of the Khinalug people.
+Meanwhile, you will taste the local cuisine (lunch in Khinalug) and Guba pakhlava.
+In Khinalug, you will also have a chance to do short hiking to hills in the close vicinity of Khinalug to have a bird-eye view of the village.

-Cooking Class at Family Home is a cooking class that allows you learn how to do shopping at local bazaar, prepare and cook a local Azerbaijani dish.
-This experience of cooking a local dish will take place with local family at a private apartment.
-This cooking class is ideal for small group to master cooking one popular dish of Azerbaijani cuisine.
+Cooking Class at Family Home is a private cooking class that allows you to learn how to do shopping at a local bazaar and prepare and cook a local Azerbaijani dish.
+This experience of cooking a local dish will take place with a local family in a private apartment.
+This cooking class is ideal for a small group to master cooking one popular dish of Azerbaijani cuisine.

-The family home is located 15 minutes walk from city centre in local neighbourhood.
-It’s perfect to explore very natural lifestyle in areas just outside city centre with local family.
+The family home is located 15 minutes walk from the city centre in a local neighbourhood.
+It’s perfect to explore a very natural lifestyle in areas just outside the city centre with a local family.

 Experience daily routine of local family